José A. Fusté: Education and career

 Born on November 3, 1943, in San Juan, Puerto Rico, Fusté received a Bachelor of Business Administration from the University of Puerto Rico in 1965, and a Bachelor of Laws from the University of Puerto Rico Law School in 1968.
 He was in private practice in San Juan from 1968 to 1985, and began teaching Admiralty law at the University of Puerto Rico School of Law in 1972.

 Federal judicial service

 On September 27, 1981, Fusté was nominated by President Ronald Reagan to a seat on the United States District Court for the District of Puerto Rico vacated by Judge Juan R. Torruella.
 Fusté was confirmed by the United States Senate on October 25, 1985, and received his commission on October 28, 1985.
 He served as Chief Judge from 2004 to 2011.
 He retired on June 1, 2016.

 Career after judicial service

 After his retirement, Fusté became a partner at the law firm of Peters, LaPlaca and Fusté (PLF).
 Fusté's partners include former federal law clerks, including Damian LaPlaca, who worked for Fusté when he was a judge.
-Fusté's PLF biography indicates that he "can handle all types of civil and criminal federal court litigation and can handle white collar criminal defense in the local courts as alternative dispute resolutions as well."
+Fusté's PLF biography indicates that he "can handle all types of civil and criminal federal court litigation and can handle white collar criminal defense in the local courts as well."